lindem/FirstContract/README.md

 ## Why type contracts?
 A contract provides a run-time clamp around your code.
-As JavaScript has no static typing (and many people, myself included, argue it doesn't necessarily need one), sometimes it's nice, during development, to have code just die if types don't match.
+As JavaScript has no static typing (and many people, myself included, argue it doesn't necessarily need it), sometimes it's nice, during development, to have code just die if types don't match.

 If you declare a function that should take a non-negative, proper number, and